lrperlmu/transparency_analysis/analysis_plans/analysis_plans.md

 - $\exp(\beta_{learn})$ is the odds ratio attributable to learning between rounds 2 and 3 or between rounds 1 and 2.
 The analysis assumes those two odds ratios are equal.

+###Diagnostics

+It is necessary to check some of the modeling assumptions.
+In particular:

+- the level of variability should be constant, not depending on the main effects we want to model.
+This can be checked by plotting residuals versus fitted values.
+For binary data, a type of residuals (deviance residuals) can be obtained, despite the model not containing $\epsilon_{ij}$.
+- To check that the testing procedures will be reliable, residual distributions and (estimated) random-effect distributions should be symmetric and unimodal.
+- Checking that measurements from different people are independent is impossible, but we can at least plot estimates of $z_i$ ordered by $i$ (does this coincide with the order in which they were measured?) to look for serial correlation.